bekauz/navcoin-js-hackathon/README.md

 # navcoin-js hackathon

-This is my project for the navcoin-js hackathon.
+This is my resulting project for the navcoin-js hackathon.

-General hackathon guidelines were to build a privacy-focused app that makes creative use of the xNAV currency.
+General hackathon guidelines were to build a privacy-focused app that makes creative use of the xNAV currency and the `navcoin-js` library.

 ## idea